 Benefits of the project

-The Partnership for Biodiversity in Planning has been established to benefit all those involved in the planning process – the public, developers, planners and ecologists – and for developments of all scales.
+The Partnership for Biodiversity in Planning has been established to benefit all those involved in the planning process – the public, developers, planners and ecologists – and for small and medium scale development projects.

 Using our simple, free-to-access planning tool, developers will be able to check whether a development under consideration requires an ecological assessment.
 It will also show the species that are likely to require investigation, the surveys that may be required and the time of year these surveys should be carried out.
 With this information developers can: